Kishore2005-Tech/evasion-product-landing-page/README.md

 Smooth animations
 Modern UI/UX practices

-This project is inspired by high-end D2C brands and built using AI-assisted UI generation tools by Vercel, which can generate production-ready React interfaces.
+This project is inspired by high-end D2C brands and built using UI generation tools by Vercel, which can generate production-ready React interfaces.

 🎯 Features